projectunic0rn/pub/content/blog/2019-05-10-contributing-part-i-getting-started/index.md

-In this article we're going set up Git, a version control system; `npm`, the package manager most commonly used in JavaScript/TypeScript projects; and Visual Studio Code, an excellent text editor.
+In this article we're going set up Git, a version control system; `npm`, the package manager most commonly used in JavaScript/TypeScript projects; and Visual Studio Code, an excellent code editor.
 Feel free to skip to the next part if you're already familiar with Git, `npm` or if you have your own editor configuration.

-If you're new to this stuff, read on.
+If you're new to this stuff, please read on.
 This will help you when you join and contribute to other Project Unicorn projects.

 > This is part 1 of the **Project Unicorn Contributing Guide series** that talks
 > about setting up your development environment for contributing to the Project